Selling a Used RV Florida: 10 Expert Tips to Get Top Dollar

 Step 3: Refundable Deposit

-For in-person showings, require a $100 refundable deposit via Venmo, Zelle, or PayPal before scheduling.
+For in-person showings when selling a used RV Florida, require a $100 refundable deposit via Venmo, Zelle, or PayPal before scheduling.
 Refunded immediately after showing if they don't buy.
 Serious buyers never blink at this.
 Tire-kickers vanish.
 This one step will save you 50+ hours of wasted time.

 ⚠️ Red Flags to Watch For: Buyer wants to "send a shipping company" (scam), offers more than asking price (scam), can't meet in person (scam), wants to pay with cashier's check but needs change (scam), pressures you to act fast (scam).
 If anything feels off, walk away.
 Trust your gut when selling a used RV.